bikathi/IMDb-on-terminal/README.md

 ## KNOWN ISSUES
 1. If the terminal window you're viewing this from is too small, the resulting table can be distorted.
 2. If your internet speed is slow, a single search querry can take a long time to complete.
-3. If the resulting movie suggestion has no poster, a default image willbe downloaded.
+3. If the resulting movie suggestion has no poster, a default image will be downloaded.